Client Onboarding Checklist for an MSP

 Key elements to include in your client welcome packet

-1. Team details – Introduce team members to your client who will be working with them directly.
+1. Team details: Introduce team members to your client who will work with them directly.
 Include each member’s function and contact info.

-2. Summary of goals – Include a brief overview of the plans.
-Also, specific targets you may have discussed during the sales process.
+2. Summary of goals: Include a brief overview of the plans and any specific targets you may have discussed during the sales process.

-4. Set expectations – An essential part of starting a new or building a relationship is to set expectations clearly from both parties.
-Often, project management can get bottlenecked by clients, so you may want to include a list of expectations from the client or a workflow that outlines their responsibilities.
+4. Set expectations: Setting expectations from both parties is an essential part of starting a new project or building a relationship.
+Clients can often bottleneck project management, so you may want to include a list of their expectations or a workflow that outlines their responsibilities.

-5. Project timeline – Offer a high-level view of the milestones and phases of the client project.
-Include dates for any upcoming meetings that are a part of your onboarding a new client process.
+5. Project timeline: Provide a high-level view of the client project's milestones and phases.
+Include dates for upcoming meetings that are part of your onboarding process for new clients.

 4. Schedule a kick-off meeting with your client

 After getting through the initial steps, your account manager can reach out to the client and schedule a kick-off meeting.
 Make sure to include a detailed meeting agenda in your invite.
-Essential to msp client onboarding process, do the following:
+Essential to the MSP client onboarding process, do the following:

 Kick-off Meeting Purpose

-• Introduce stakeholders that will be working together.
+• Introduce stakeholders who will be working together.

 • Reaffirm client expectations.